jdi-docs/jdi-light/source/includes/_documentation.md

 **Button Group Sizing**

-Instead of applying <a href="https://getbootstrap.com/docs/4.0/components/button-group/#sizing" target="_blank">button sizing</a> classes to every button in a group, just add ``.btn-group-*`` to each ``.btn-group``, including each one when nesting multiple groups.
+Instead of applying <a style="font-weight: bold;" href="https://getbootstrap.com/docs/4.0/components/button-group/#sizing" target="_blank">button sizing</a> classes to every button in a group, just add ``.btn-group-*`` to each ``.btn-group``, including each one when nesting multiple groups.

 ![Button Group Sizing Example](../images/bootstrap/bgroup-sizing.png)